The Johannesburg Art Scene from the 60's to the 90's

 By the end of 1962, the first floor premises were extended to room 105.

-The gallery activities expanded at such a rate that by September 1965 a ground floor and basement gallery were added, designed by Lionel Crawford, as well as a boutique facing the arcade, presenting specifically fine crafts, such as ceramics by Esias Bosch, Tim Morris and Andrew Walford, gold jewellery by H Peter Cullman, silver and other jewellery by Margaret Richardson, Tessa Fleischer, Eone de Wet, Renée le Roux, Pauline Hurwitz, Zeca Mealha, batiks by Louis Steyn, articles in mohair and karakul from the Transkei Hilmond Weavers and others, as well as fine paintings and graphics by artists from South Africa and Moçambique.
+On view were ceramics by Esias Bosch, Tim Morris, Andrew Walford as well as by Gordon Vorster and Marie-Hélène Albrecht, gold jewellery by H Peter Cullman, silver and other jewellery by Margaret Richardson, Tessa Fleischer, Johann van Heerden, Egon Wegrostek, Eone de Wet, Peter Davis, Renée le Roux, Sandra Rosenberg, Pauline Hurwitz, Edoardo Villa, Zeca Mealha, batiks by Louis Steyn, articles in mohair and karakul from the Transkei Hilmond Weavers, the Royal Lesotho Tapestry Weavers, Rorke's Drift, Thabong Kopano and others, as well as fine paintings and graphics by artists from South Africa and Moçambique.
+The ground floor and basement gallery also carried selected Cape and Transvaal antiques, as well as selected Spanish antiques, art glass from Murano, large ceramic jars from Fasano and modern cutlery from Sweden, designed by Folke Arström for AB Gense.

 Fernand F. Haenggi, who until now had only been involved part-time in running the gallery's administration and finances and doing related work, such as calling on artists around the country, became as from 1st January, 1966 fully involved in all gallery aspects, moving out of his merchant banking environment.